Restream/reindexer/cpp_src/readme.md

 ### Prometheus

-Reindexer has a banch of prometheus metrics available via http-URL `/metrics` (i.e. `http://localhost:9088/metrics`).
+Reindexer has a bunch of prometheus metrics available via http-URL `/metrics` (i.e. `http://localhost:9088/metrics`).
 This metrics may be enabled by passing `--prometheus` as reindexer_server command line argument or by setting `metrics:prometheus` flag in server yaml-config file.
 Some of the metrics also require `perfstats` to be enabled in `profiling`-config

 `reindexer_qps_total` - total queries per second for each database, namespace and query type
 `reindexer_avg_latency` - average queryies latency for each database, namespace and query type